faisalmemon/ios-crash-dump-analysis-book/README.md

 ## Build System

-The book is built using `buildBook.sh`
+The book is built for English using `buildBook.sh`.
+Use `buildBook.sh -l zh` to build the Chinese edition.

 The build outputs are: